pydefi/chained-accounts/README.md

 ### Getting accounts from the keystore

 Accounts can be accessed by `name` using `ChainedAccount.get(name)`, or can be found by searching the keystore using `find_accounts()`.
-The following example demonstrates how an application can search for a user accounts to use on a specific EVM chain.
+The following example demonstrates how an application can search for a user account to use on Ethereum mainnet.

 ```python
 acc = find_accounts(chain_id=1)[0]